Available 24h

 Description

-A 17th-century figure of a soldier with a halberd and sword, an engraving by Jacob de Gheyn, representing an important example of late Mannerist printmaking.
-De Gheyn, one of the most influential engravers of his time, dedicated much of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.
+17th-century figure of a soldier with a halberd and sword, an engraving by Jacob de Gheyn, representing an important example of late Mannerist printmaking.
+De Gheyn, one of the most influential engravers of his time, dedicated most of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

-The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen,” a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
+The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
 The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution following the Union of Utrecht in 1579.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Stunning Empire-style furniture originates from the period between the late 18th and early 19th centuries, influenced by Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details